 - Mood changes.
 Some women become depressed, anxious, irritable, and forgetful.
 The mood changes are partly hormonal.
 But they may also be related to a sense of loss of fertility and diminished womanhood.
 Those women who have been deeply involved with family may feel a sense of emptiness and a loss of purpose, especially if, around the same time, children leave home.

-These Symptoms can be controlled by the use of Hormone replacement therapy, if you are experiencing these symptoms you should contact your GP to discuss how can you relief your symptoms.
+These symptoms can be controlled by the use of Hormone Replacement Therapy, if you are experiencing these symptoms, contact your GP to discuss a treatment that will work for you.